NyanPham/xchg-rax-rax/README.md

 Hamming Weight
 Counts the number of set bits in `eax` register.
 This is equivalent to `popcnt` instruction.

 TODO: Learn more about Hamming Weight, Hamming Distance.
-Also learn about Brian Kernighan's algorithm.

 ### Snippet [[0x36]](https://www.xorpd.net/pages/xchg_rax/snip_36.html)
 ```